AtlantaL/Apache-Spark-Presentation/README.md

 # Apache-Spark-Presentation

+**Authors:** Atlanta Liu, Greg Cameron, Maruthi Mutnuri, Edwin Aguirre

+**Date:** Fall 2020

-Presentation on Apache Spark with a classroom-based interactive component
+Presentation on Apache Spark with an interactive component for the class to participate in.